 Flycasters Fall Fly Tying Classes will take place over 4 nights at the Moreland Apts meeting room - All on Wednesday - Novermber 15 and 29 --- December 6 and 20 -- 7:00 to 9:00pm.
 The Fall Fly Tying Classes are geared for members with some experience tying flies.
 Cost for the 4 class series will be $20 - Flycasters members only - contact Bill Zuravleff to sign up -- BillZ@computer.org

-Bob Laskodi will be teaching a Knots Class in December - remember !! the only thing keeping that fish on the end of your line and the entire rig together are your knots, so they better be tied correctly.
+Bob Laskodi will be teaching a Knots Class on Tuesday December 5th - Remember !!
+The only thing keeping that fish on the end of your line and the entire rig together are your knots, so they better be tied correctly.
 Class will begin at 7:00pm at the Moreland Apts meeting room - space is limited to 12 members - cost is $10 -- Sign up at the November meeting --see Mason Seim for details.

 And there will be a Rod Building Seminar in the new year --

 Moreland Apts.
 Meeting Room – 7:00pm

 For all of you who are new to fly fishing and those who think they might still have something to learn Flycasters is presenting its New Member Seminar on Tuesday evening, October 17th, at the Moreland Apartments Meeting Room beginning at 7:00pm.
 Doors open at 6:15 so please arrive early so we can start at 7, as there is a lot of information to cover.

 We will have a comprehensive presentation of topics that will include: